jakujobi/Ada_Compiler_Construction/A1 - Lexical Analyzer/A1 - Lexical Analyzer.md

 ## Reserved Words

 The following are the reserved words in the language (may be upper or lower case):
 `BEGIN, MODULE, CONSTANT, PROCEDURE, IS, IF, THEN, ELSE, ELSIF, WHILE, LOOP, FLOAT, INTEGER, CHAR, GET, PUT, END`

+Note: make a simple data structure to store it

 ---